 How to Fix Amazon Echo Wi-Fi Problems

-Like every device that connects to Wi-Fi, sometimes wi-fi problems can ruin your experience.
+Like every device that connects to Wi-Fi, sometimes Wi-Fi problems can ruin your experience.
+You may see a red ring on the Echo when Wi-Fi problems pop up.

 Open the Amazon Alexa app on your phone and update your Wi-Fi settings to get your Echo’s internet connection working again.
 Just tap the Settings and select the device you need to update in the menu.
 If this doesn’t work for you, contact Amazon Support to replace your Echo.